omaraboumrad/mastool/README.md

 1. Some of these issues are not bad/erroneous!

-    Yes, in various contexts sometimes it may be ok (and possibly unavoidable) to use these constructs, at which point you can ignore them.
-(Soon)
+    Yes, in various contexts sometimes it may be ok (and possibly unavoidable) to use these constructs, at which point you can ignore them using Flake8's [config](http://flake8.readthedocs.org/en/latest/config.html) mechanism

-2. How do I make the script return a none-0 code when any result found?

-    $ mastool --fail-hard code.py

-3. How do I show the suggested practice?

-    $ mastool --verbose code.py

-4. How can I make mastool ignore an entire line?

-    add a `# noqa` comment at the end of the line.
+2. Why did this tool become as a Flake8 extension?

+    Flake8 provides a magnificent base for static analysis, there's no point in reinventing the wheel.

+3. What are some other similar tools?

+    You can find some informatin about the subject on my [blog](http://aboumrad.info/essential-python-tools-quality.html)